 "The world, in general, is a really scary place full of beautiful people," Pink previously said of the song.
 "Humans are resilient and there's a lot of wonderful – like I said in the song, 'billions of beautiful hearts' -- and [then] there are bad eggs in every group.
 And they make it really hard for the rest of us."

-Pink's next album, Hurts 2B Human, is coming this spring, and based on what we've heard so far, the political spectrum seems to be a reoccurring theme.
-"Walk me home in the dead of night, I can't be alone with all that's on my mind," she sings in "Walk Me Home," the debut track she released earlier this year.
-"So say you'll stay with me tonight, 'cause there is so much wrong going on outside."
+Pink's latest album, Hurts 2B Human, was released last spring, and the political spectrum was a reoccurring theme.
+"Walk me home in the dead of night, I can't be alone with all that's on my mind," she sings in "Walk Me Home," the debut track she released last year."So say you'll stay with me tonight, 'cause there is so much wrong going on outside."

 In addition to her music, Pink and her husband (who, yes, she's still writing songs about!) are constantly standing up for each other on social media, especially when it comes to the "parenting police."
 They've been called out for everything from allowing their son, Jameson, to ride with Hart on his dirt bike to temporarily dyeing daughter Willow's hair shades of purple and pink.
 But just like with her music, Pink continues to unashamedly be herself, encouraging others to ignore the negativity and follow in her footsteps.